Genocs/blazor-clean-template/README.md

 - Facebook Page [@genocs](https://facebook.com/Genocs)
 - Youtube Channel [@genocs](https://youtube.com/c/genocs)

-## Support :star:
+## Support

 Has this Project helped you learn something New? or Helped you at work?
-Do Consider Supporting.
 Here are a few ways by which you can support.

 - ⭐ Leave a star!